plexus/chestnut/README.md

 ![Mr. Chestnut](resources/chestnut.png)

-A Leiningen template for a Clojure/ClojureScript app based on Om, featuring a great dev setup, and easy deployment.
+Chestnut is a Leiningen template for a Clojure/ClojureScript app based on Om, featuring a great dev setup, and easy deployment.

 For smooth development you get instant reloading of Clojure, ClojureScript, and CSS.
 A browser-connected REPL is also included.